RunOpenCode/backup/README.markdown

 injection or service locator in your project, Manager should be only one public entry point into library, while other components should be injected into manager as hidden/private dependencies.

+# Notes on providing EventDispatcher and Logger to the classes within library